Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 * If you get a message like "Windows protected your PC", then click on "More info", and click [Run anyway].

 ## On Mac OS X ##
-* Create a new folder in your machine using Mac Finder
+* Create a new folder in your machine using Mac Finder (don't use an existing folder)
 * download [`master.zip`](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/master.zip) to your folder
 * extract the contents of the zip file (double click on it)
 * download [`squeak.cog.spur_macos64x64.dmg`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/202112201228/squeak.cog.spur_macos64x64.dmg), saving it to your folder